mariuzka/pop2net/paper/paper.md

 ---
-title: "Pop2net: A Python package for bipartite networks in agent-based simulations"
+title: "Pop2net: A bipartite approach to generating and managing network structures for agent-based modeling"

 tags:
   - Python